Skip to Content

 They will almost certainly be happy to assist you with onboard facilities like the buffet.
 But they cannot help you with personal care such as dressing, going to the bathroom, washing, or eating.

-You must also be able to get yourself to and from your muster station for the pre-departure drill, and during an emergency.
+You must also be able to get yourself to and from your Muster Station for the pre-departure drill, and during an emergency.

 During both of these, crew members will be positioned around the ship for directions if needed.

-If you’ve made it this far, you’re probably ready to book your first cruise!
 But where do you begin?
-Even after lots of research, I wasn’t sure whether cruising was going to be right for me.
+Even after lots of research, I wasn’t sure whether cruising would be right for me.

 So rather than waste thousands on a cruise I might not like, I went for the safe option.
-I booked an inside cabin on P&O’s Aurora for seven nights in November exploring Amsterdam, Rotterdam, Bruges, and Cherbourg.
+I booked an inside cabin on P&O’s Aurora for seven nights in November, exploring Amsterdam, Rotterdam, Bruges, and Cherbourg.

 Being off-season and close to home, I secured a deal for just £429pp.